 As part of an extensive literature review, these physicians have added nearly 40 references that were neglected by the RAMB.
 All the conclusions addressed to the academy are detailed in an 12-page report, drawn from a total of 83 sources.
 These conclusions have quickly attracted international support: the report has been signed by more than 100 health professionals and doctors of science from 13 different countries.
-The full report can be found here: www.reponseARMB.com
+The report is available in English, French, and Dutch.

 This group also regrets the lack of education and knowledge on nutrition issues within the medical community, particularly on plant-based nutrition.
 This is evidenced by an American study** that highlights significant gaps in nutritional education for cardiologists, and by a study conducted by the University of Milan*** within a large sample of health professionals.